philc/book-notes/an elegant puzzle - will larson.md

 * Gems
   * Each technical team is in one of four states, and there is a durable "system-fix" to implemented for progressing to the next, more positive state.
 Identifying and implementing is the manager's job.
+  * Growth plates vs. stable parts: different parts of the product or business can be in different phases -- growing or stable.
+Execution is most valued in the growing parts -- just capture the obvious growth.
+In contrast, new innovations and the ability to validate them are most valued in the stable parts, because growth is harder.
 * Intro
   * "As I've become more experienced, my appreciation for management, and engineering management in particular, has grown, and I've come to view the field as a series of elegant, rewarding, and important